ampproject/amp.dev/content/docs/get_started/login_requiring.md

 $title: Create a login-requiring AMP page
 $order: 3
 ---
 Some user interactions with a page, such as leaving a comment, could be conditioned by a login flow.
-A login flow can be implemented with AMP using the [amp-access](https://www.ampproject.org/docs/reference/components/amp-access) component combined with the [amp-form](https://www.ampproject.org/docs/reference/components/amp-form) component.
+You can implement a login flow with AMP using the [amp-access](https://www.ampproject.org/docs/reference/components/amp-access) component combined with the [amp-form](https://www.ampproject.org/docs/reference/components/amp-form) component.
+{% call callout('Tip', type='success') %}
 To see a sample implementation, visit the [comment section sample](https://ampbyexample.com/samples_templates/comment_section/) at [ampbyexample.com](https://ampbyexample.com).
+{% endcall %}

 The [comment section sample](https://ampbyexample.com/samples_templates/comment_section/) combines `amp-access` and `amp-form` to realize a comment section which is enabled only when an user has logged in.
-In order to explain how this sample works, we will follow the set of actions that will be performed once you land on the page.
+In order to explain how this sample works, let's follow the set of actions that will be performed once you land on the page.

 ## Login